How to Build a Longevity Lifestyle: Daily Habits That Extend Your Healthspan

 • Choosing foods that your body tolerates well

-Practitioners trained in Ayurveda or functional nutrition often help clients improve digestion not through rigid rules, but through subtle adjustments that compound over time.
-Strong digestion means your body has the resources it needs to repair tissues, regulate hormones, and maintain metabolic health as you age.
+Practitioners trained in Ayurveda or functional nutrition often help people improve digestion by making small changes over time, not by following strict rules.
+When your digestion is strong, your body has what it needs to repair itself, balance hormones, and keep your metabolism healthy as you get older.

 Longevity-supportive movement focuses on: